Skip Ribbon Commands

 • any medical recommendations for particular Special Examination Arrangements

-If a student is ill on the day of, or during, an external assessment, the school should contact VCAA Special Provision to seek approval for immediate Emergency Special Examination Arrangements.
+If a student is ill on the day of, or during, an external assessment, the school should contact VCAA Special Provision on 1800 205 455 to request approval of Emergency Special Examination Arrangements.
 Follow-up medical documentation may be required.

 Any attempt by a student to falsely claim to an examination supervisor to have Special Examination Arrangements when these have not been approved by the VCAA may constitute a breach of examination rules and must be reported to the VCAA.